ivelasq/pipedream/blog/flexdashboard-youtube-api/index.md

 date: '2022-04-18'
 description: "Got a bunch of YouTube video data to display on a dashboard?
 Here's how to create one with flexdashboard and tuber."
 image: "thumbnail.jpg"
-image-alt: "Utagawa Yoshikazu, Early Foreign Photographer in Yokohama"
+image-alt: "Utagawa Yoshikazu, Early Foreign Photographer in Yokohama, a painting with a group of people around a camera in a bright, colorful room."
 ---

 ![Utagawa Yoshikazu, Early Foreign Photographer in Yokohama](thumbnail-wide.jpg){fig-alt="A group of people around a camera in a bright, colorful room"}

 [R-Ladies](https://rladies.org/) hosts an amazing number of Meetups.
 It is so inspiring and exciting to learn from R users from around the globe.
 However, due to work, time zones, or other commitments, I am unable to attend all of the events.
-Thankfully, since the pandemic began, recording webinars have become more prevalent.
+Thankfully, since the pandemic began, hosts have started to record webinars and post them online.
 This provides a great opportunity to catch up on things I've missed afterward.

 R-Ladies also have a variety of YouTube channels.
 The [R-Ladies Global](https://www.youtube.com/channel/UCDgj5-mFohWZ5irWSFMFcng) channel has the most videos, but local chapters often have their own account.
 I wanted an easy way to see all the videos from all the chapters I could find at once.
 I also wanted to search by presenter, topic, etc.

 So, I set out to build a [flexdashboard](https://pkgs.rstudio.com/flexdashboard/) that would display all this information for me.
 Since flexdashboard is built on R Markdown, I could use custom colors and styles.
-Finally, I linked it to an [RStudio Connect](https://www.rstudio.com/products/connect/) account so that it could refresh daily.
+Finally, I used [GitHub Actions](https://github.com/features/actions) to refresh the list every few hours.
+You can find it here: [https://ivelasq.github.io/rladies-video-feed/](https://ivelasq.github.io/rladies-video-feed/).

-This post will walk through how I created a flexdashboard that pulls in YouTube API data.
+This post will walk through how I created it.
 The code for the dashboard is on [GitHub](https://github.com/ivelasq/rladies-video-feed) in case you want to reuse it with another set of channels!

 :::{.callout-warning}
 ## YouTube RSS vs. YouTube API
-I originally used the [tidyRSS]() package to pull the videos from YouTube.
+I originally used the [tidyRSS](https://robertmyles.github.io/tidyRSS/) package to pull the videos from YouTube.
 However, the YouTube RSS feed limits results to the latest 15 videos.
 The code is still available in the repo if you would like to take a look.
 This is a good option if you only want the most recent stream of content and do not want to set up Google credentials.
+Thanks to the [R4DS channel](http://r4ds.io/join) and [Tom Mock](https://twitter.com/thomas_mock) for pointing me in the right direction!
 :::

 ## Get Google credentials